pp8991/Calendar-Booking/README.md

 ## Design Patterns & Architecture

 1. **Service Layer Design Pattern**
-   The project separates business logic into services like `TimeSlotService`, `AvailabilityService`, and `AppointmentService`.
+   The project separates business logic into services like `TimeSlotService`, `AvailabilityService`, `UserService`, and `AppointmentService`.
 This keeps controllers lightweight and focused on handling HTTP requests and responses.

 2. **Global Exception Handling**
    `@ControllerAdvice` is used to handle exceptions across all controllers.
 This improves maintainability by centralizing exception handling and sending meaningful error messages to the client.

 3. **Dynamic Slot Creation**
    Instead of saving each time slot in the database, the system dynamically generates slots based on the owner's availability.
 This is more efficient for large-scale usage.
+The time_slot is only saved for the slots where the Appointment is done

 4. **Validation Pattern**
    Custom validation ensures no overlapping time slots when setting availability, ensuring consistency in the booking process.